cockroachdb/docs/v2.1/training/data-import.md

     --execute="IMPORT TABLE orders CREATE USING 'https://storage.googleapis.com/cockroach-fixtures/tpch-csv/schema/orders.sql' CSV DATA ('https://storage.googleapis.com/cockroach-fixtures/tpch-csv/sf-1/orders.tbl.1') WITH delimiter = '|';"
     ~~~

     The import will take a minute or two.
+To check the status of the import, navigate to the Admin UI > [Jobs page](http://localhost:8080/#/jobs).
 Once it completes, you'll see a confirmation with details:

     ~~~
     +--------------------+-----------+--------------------+------+---------------+----------------+-------+